Washington DC Neighborhood Guide: Woodley Park

 Launch into Rock Creek Parks Planetarium on a rainy day!
 Free tickets to the planetarium can be picked up at the Nature Centers front desk.
 Their high tech Splitz software projects images of the night sky across the dome-shaped planetarium building- what a view!

-Hang Loose At Meridian Hill Park
+Hang Out At Meridian Hill Park

 Meridian Hill Park is another nature stop that will lure you in!
 It has large old trees, statues and a view of the city you wont want to miss!
 Walk through to view statues of the famous Joan of Arc, Dante, a James Buchanan Memorial, and longest cascading fountain in North America.